Joe Shishido

-Joe Shishido (宍戸 錠, Shishido Jō) was a Japanese actor most recognizable for his intense, eccentric yakuza film roles and his artificially enlarged cheekbones.
+Joe Shishido (宍戸 錠, Shishido Jō) was a Japanese actor recognizable for his intense, eccentric yakuza film roles.
 He appeared in some 300 films but is best known in the West for his performance in the cult film Branded to Kill (1967).
 In Japan, he is also known by the nickname Joe the Ace (エースのジョー, Ēsu no Jō) for his popular role in the Western Quick Draw Joe (1961).

 Early life

 Joe Shishido was born in the Kita Ward of Osaka, Japan.
 He had two older brothers, one younger sister and a younger brother who also became an actor under the name Eiji Go.
 Shishido attended schools in Tokyo and Miyagi.
 In 1952, he graduated from high school and enrolled in the theatre course at Nihon University.
 Two years later, he auditioned for the Nikkatsu Company's New Face contest.
 He was one of 21 selected from 8,000 applicants.
 Shishido dropped out of school and began working for Nikkatsu, appearing in small film roles.